Water and fire damage combined can significantly increase restoration and reconstruction costs. Here’s what you should know.

 - 1. Contact a restoration company: The first step is to contact a professional company with experience in fire and water damage.
 Cavalry has extensive experience in restoring losses incurred by both water and fire.
 We are experts in water removal, professional drying processes, debris removal, smoke cleanup, and structural cleaning and repairs after fires.Our phone line is open 24/7 for emergencies, and we will assess the damage, provide an estimate for the cost of restoration, and begin the cleanup process as quickly as possible.

-- 2. Document the damage: It’s important to document the water damage by taking photos or videos to provide to your insurance company.
-This can help you get the coverage you need to pay for the restoration.
+- 2. Document the damage: It’s important to document the water damage by taking photos or videos.
+This can help explain the damages you sustained to make the restoration necessary.

 - 3. Remove standing water: Standing water should be removed as soon as possible to prevent further damage and mold growth.
 Cavalry will use pumps and vacuums to remove water from the property.